General information

 The eScript token can be forwarded to anyone.
 If a family member or carer is collecting your medication on your behalf, forward the SMS to their phone or send them a screenshot of the QR code.
 They show it at the pharmacy and the medication is dispensed.

 Some Schedule 4 medicines and all Schedule 8 medicines may require additional pharmacist verification of identity.
 For these, the pharmacy may need to phone you or ask the recipient for ID.
-This is the pharmacist's professional judgment, not a fixed rule.
+What is required depends on state regulations and the specific medicine, not only the pharmacist's discretion.

 Repeats and how the token regenerates